Arnold Zweig: 1920–1933

-Exile in Eretz-Israel
+Exile in Palestine

 When the Nazi Party took power in Germany in 1933, Zweig was one of many Jews who immediately went into exile.
 Zweig went first to Czechoslovakia, then Switzerland and France.
-After spending some time with Thomas Mann, Lion Feuchtwanger, Anna Seghers and Bertolt Brecht in France, he set out for Eretz-Israel, or Mandatory Palestine, then under British rule.
+After spending some time with Thomas Mann, Lion Feuchtwanger, Anna Seghers and Bertolt Brecht in France, he set out for Palestine, or Mandatory Palestine, then under British rule.

-In Haifa, Eretz-Israel, he published a German-language newspaper, the Orient.
-In Eretz-Israel, Zweig became close to a group of German-speaking immigrants who felt distant from Zionism and viewed themselves as refugees or exiles from Europe, where they planned to return.
+In Haifa, Palestine, he published a German-language newspaper, the Orient.
+This was not received well by Zionist activists, who insisted on Hebrew-only publications and went so far as to bomb the newspaper's office, which resulted in the newspaper's shutdown.
+In Palestine, Zweig became close to a group of German-speaking immigrants who felt distant from Zionism and viewed themselves as refugees or exiles from Europe, where they planned to return.
 This group included Max Brod, Else Lasker-Schüler and Wolfgang Hildesheimer.
-During his years in Eretz-Israel, Zweig turned to socialism.
+To help with finances he also wrote occasionally for the German language newspaper, Yediot Hadashot.
+During his years in Palestine, Zweig returned to socialism.

 In Haifa, Zweig underwent psychoanalysis with Ilja Shalit.
 His novels De Vriendt Goes Home and A Costly Dream are partly set in Mandatory Palestine and describe, among other things, the encounter between Zionism, socialism and psychoanalysis.
-In De Vriendt Goes Home, a young Zionist, recently immigrated to Eretz-Israel from Eastern Europe, kills the Dutch Jew De Vriendt who, on the basis of a more orthodox religious sentiment, was seeking an understanding with the local Arab population.
-During his stay in Eretz-Israel, Zweig may have been the main link between Freud and the local psychoanalytic community.
+In De Vriendt Goes Home, a young Zionist, recently immigrated to Palestine from Eastern Europe, kills the Dutch Jew De Vriendt who, on the basis of a more orthodox religious sentiment, was seeking an understanding with the local Arab population.
+During his stay in Palestine, Zweig may have been the main link between Freud and the local psychoanalytic community.
 In 1935, Education Before Verdun, the third novel of Zweig's cycle The Great War of the White Men came out and, like its predecessor The Case of Sergeant Grischa it was translated into many languages, and, once more, the US edition became a Book of the Month selection for 1936.

 Zweig's 1947 novel The axe of Wandsbek is based upon the Altona Bloody Sunday (in German: Altonaer Blutsonntag) riot which resulted from the march by the Sturmabteilung, the original paramilitary wing of the Nazi Party, in Altona on 17 July 1932.
 The march turned violent and resulted in 18 people being shot dead, including four Communists including Bruno Tesch who were beheaded for their alleged involvement in the riot.
 An East German film, The Axe of Wandsbek, was later made about the riot and was adapted from Zweig's novel.
 The authorised version of the film, which was 20 minutes shorter than the original, was screened in 1962, in honour of Zweig's 75th birthday.